DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 # Development-of-Navier-Stokes-code-by-projection-method
-This code is a Fortran implementation of a 2D flow using FVM.
-The flow of a passive scalar is modelled, and visualization of the field is done with Paraview.
+This code is a Fortran implementation of a 2D flow using projection method with FVM.
+Navier Stokes equations are solved for velocity and pressure fields.
+The rotational of velocity is also calculated, and the output data can be visualized with Ensight.

 ## Getting Started